lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/HardwareAltix.md

 | L3 cache                            | 9 MB, 12 clock latency     |
 | front side bus                      | 128 bit x 200 MHz          |

 The theoretical peak performance of all Altix partitions is hence about 13.1 TFLOPS.

 The processor has hardware support for efficient software pipelining.
 For many scientific applications it provides a high sustained performance exceeding the performance of RISC CPUs with similar peak performance.
 On the down side is the fact that the compiler has to explicitely discover and exploit the parallelism in the application.

-<span class="twiki-macro COMMENT"></span>